influxdata/influxdb/CONTRIBUTING.md

 * A small test case, if applicable, that demonstrates the issues.

 Remember the golden rule of bug reports: **The easier you make it for us to reproduce the problem, the faster it will get fixed.**
+If you have never written a bug report before, or if you want to brush up on your bug reporting skills, we recommend reading [Simon Tatham's essay "How to Report Bugs Effectively."](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html)

 Test cases should be in the form of `curl` commands.
 For example:
 ```